What Are Adaptogens? A Complete Guide to Adaptogenic Herbs

 Adaptogens, or adaptogenic herbs, have been quite the buzz in the health and wellness space, but what does it mean exactly?
 Should we add more adaptogenic herbs to our diets?
 And, how do they support our overall health?
 With so many buzzwords out there, it is hard to know how to incorporate everything.

-If you find yourself asking these questions, you're in luck.
-We have broken down everything you need to know about adaptogens.
+If you find yourself asking what are adaptogens, you're in luck.
+We have broken down everything you need to know.
 We have listed some of our go-to adaptogenic herbs, their benefits, and how you can start adding them to your diet.

 Adaptogens give us the energy to better process and tolerate stressful events.
 They can also help us calm down and relax after these events.